bairul6154/apcsa-freedom-project/entries/entry04.md

 More on what each parameter does on the [tutorial](https://doc.babylonjs.com/babylon101/animations).
 There are many other ways to create animations.
-In this [example](https://www.babylonjs-playground.com/#J19GYK#0) that the tutorial gave us, the animation for the donut ring - if you scroll all the way to the bottom - were created in a way without the key frames.
+In this [example](https://www.babylonjs-playground.com/#J19GYK#0) that the tutorial gave us, the animation for the donut ring - if you scroll all the way to the bottom - were created in a way with `registerBeforeRender`(I included a example below).

 ### Interactivity